Dissertation - Normalizing Substance: The Transformation of Marijuana Politics in the United States [ see Abstract ]

 The Emergence of Marijuana Dispensaries [ In Progress ]

-I consider the ways in which social structural environments influenced the rate of dispensary emergence.
+Using computational techniques, I built a unique data set of marijuana dispensaries across the U.S. I consider the ways in which social structural environments influenced the rate of dispensary emergence.

 Supervised Learning and Organizational Classification in the Dynamics of Collective Action [ In Progress ]

 Despite poor coding/classification of organizations, data from the Dynamics of Collective Action (DOCA) have been widely used.
-Using Natural Language Processing techniques, I provide a cleaned DOCA data set, and demonstrate the drasticly distinct results the two data sets produce.
+Using natural language processing techniques, I provide a cleaned DOCA data set, and demonstrate the drasticly distinct results the two data sets produce.

 Tea Party Movement Emergence [ Published | PDF ]